Everything you need to know about the different types of flexible working and your right to request a change in office hours.

 Term time working: The idea is to work during the school term and take unpaid leave in the holidays.
 School hours working, meanwhile, allows you to do the school runs each day.

-Annualised hours: Your contract outlines the number of hours and pattern of working expected over a 12-month period – but not necessarily a 9-5 format.
+Annualised hours: Your contract outlines the number of hours and pattern of working expected over a 12-month period – but not necessarily in a nine to five format.

 Your flexible working rights